Piciformes / Picidae / Dendrocopos

 Description

-This is the largest spotted woodpecker species in the western Palearctic, measuring 24-26 cm in length with a wingspan of 38-40 cm.
-The plumage closely resembles the great spotted woodpecker but can be distinguished by the prominent white bars across the wings rather than spots, and notably by the pure white lower back that gives the species its name.
-The head pattern shows sexual dimorphism: males display a striking red crown, while females have a black crown.
-The underparts are generally pale with dark markings, and the bill is strong and chisel-like, typical of woodpeckers adapted for excavating wood.
+Largest of the spotted woodpeckers in the western Palearctic, measuring 24–26 cm in length with a wingspan of 38–40 cm.
+Plumage resembles the great spotted woodpecker but features white bars across the wings instead of spots, and a white lower back.
+Males have a red crown, while females have a black crown.

 Identification